google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 ### Migrating an Existing Site with Server Rendering to PWA

 Server-rendered pages can vary in complexity, either being (primarily) static HTML pages or involve more dynamic content.
 It is useful to think about how you might want to handle dynamic content as a number of different offline caching strategies can be used here.
-Jake Archibald's [ Offline Cookbook](https://jakearchibald.com/2014/offline-cookbook/) is a good reference point once you moved your site over to  [HTTPS](/web/fundamentals/security/encrypt-in-transit/why-https?hl=en), added a  [Web App manifest](/web/updates/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android?hl=en) and can start crafting your service worker story.
+The  [Offline Cookbook](/web/fundamentals/instant-and-offline/offline-cookbook/) is a good reference point once you moved your site over to  [HTTPS](/web/fundamentals/security/encrypt-in-transit/why-https), added a  [Web App manifest](/web/updates/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android) and can start crafting your service worker story.